-Candidate's Name: Date: Job Title: Completed Ву: interested in this position?
-Possibl Posl broa • 2.
-Confirm appi 2.
-Confirm applicant's interest in pay, schedule, and location.
-Deal breakers 3.
-Confirm appl 3.
-Confirm applicant's education and certifications.
-The questions should be determined based off of the 4.
-Describe you r administrative assistant experience.
-400000000000000000000000000000000000000 ing evaluated.
-5. What is your experience specific to contracts and but dgets?
-6. If I were to co why not? ontact your current manager, would they recommend you for this position?
+Candidate's Name: Date: Job Title: Completed By: nterested in this position?
+Possible Deal breakers 3.
+Confirm appli cant's education and certifications.
+The questions should be 4.
+Describe you administrative assistant experience. determined based off of the criteria being evaluated.
+5. What is your experience specific to contracts and budgets?
+6. If I were to co why not? ntact your current manager, would they recommo end you for this position?
 Why or 7.
-Share overvi ew of position and ask for questions and l response.
-1- Does not meet criteria; 2- Meets criteria; 3- Exceeds criteria Scale may be changed
+Share overvie w of position and ask for questions and respons e 1- Does not n neet criteria; 2- Meets criteria; 3- Exceeds criteria Scale may be changed